kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 they owned during their grandpas time.
 - Pragmatic Programmer : A coding book for you coder, your future colleagues and coder's in the year 2500 also.
 - Clean Coder: Thank you Uncle Bob for teaching all these hard earned lessons to make me a professional programmer.
+- Deep Work: Cal Newport

+Cal produced high quality work as a professor in MIT by working deeply and specifically on selected topics.
+He produced 2 peer journals every year in MIT, completed a postdoc and even got a professorship.
+When he never mostly worked in weekends, and completed most of work by evenings.
+4-5 deep hours is all you need.

+- Suppandi Back to Work
+- Leonardo Da Vinci- A life from beginning to End

 ## Currently Reading